 Dr Matthew Birchall

-Matthew is a Research Fellow at The New Zealand Initiative, focusing on infrastructure and the housing market.
+Matthew is a Senior Fellow at The New Zealand Initiative, focusing on infrastructure and the housing market.

 A historian by training, Matthew's writing on the British Empire has been published in the Journal of Global History and Global Intellectual History.
 He was awarded the Royal Historical Society's prestigious Alexander Prize in 2021 for the best scholarly article based upon original historical research.